-While many of us have an excellent time enjoying the benefits of our favourite icky sticky, we may not be entirely familiar with its various components, such as cannabis trichomes, and how they play into the overall weed experience.
+While many of us have an excellent time enjoying the benefits of our favourite icky sticky.
+We may not be entirely familiar with its various components, such as cannabis trichomes.
+As well as, how they play into the overall weed experience.

 Don’t worry.
 We aren’t going to get too technical with our explanation, but it’s important to understand just what cannabis trichomes are and why they are significant.